wp-plugins/standout-css3-buttons/readme.txt

 == Description ==

-<strong>Update: As of version 0.0.2, there is a new way to call the plugin from PHP.
-If you are currently calling the plugin from your functions.php or another plugin, please read the <a href="http://wordpress.org/extend/plugins/standout-css3-buttons/faq/">FAQ</a>.

 Based on <a href="http://www.briangardner.com/social-media-buttons/">this blog post from Brian Gardner</a>, display cool CSS3 style gradient buttons on your site using shortcodes.

 You can also call the plugin in your functions.php or in a plugin.
-Choose from several different color styles, partially inspired by social media.
+Choose from several different color styles, partially inspired by social media, or create your own.

 = Features =

 - Create unlimited number of modern style buttons
 - Works with most browsers, but degrades nicely in older browsers
-- CSS3 compliant, no Javascript or other code is used to generate button (note that Javascript is used to open links in new windows if requested)
+- CSS3 compliant, no Javascript or other code is used to generate button (note that Javascript is used to open links in new windows)
 - CSS only loads on pages with shortcode or function call
 - You can use shortcodes inside shortcodes, i.e. [standout-css3-button][my_shortcode][/standout-css3-button]
 - Many different color styles to choose from, but you can also create your own